BibleResearch/bibleresearch.github.io/src/content/posts/five-solae.md

 ---
 title: Understanding the Relationships between the Five 'Solas' of the Reformation.
 date: 2017-09-23T06:21:22-03:00
+description: "Many protestants are very familiar with the five 'solas' of the Reformation, but do you understand how they relate with one another?"
 tags:
     - Thought
     - Five Solas